 ARI'S SAFETY PATENTS CAN SAVE LIVES

 ARIhas developed, and is expanding, a strong IP position in autonomous highway safety.
-Currently, we have 7 issued Patents, and further intellectual property in progress, with numerous applications before the USPTO for life-saving harm avoidance strategies, including novel V2X, AI, and 5G/6G algorithms.
+Currently, we have published applications and 7 issued Patents - with numerous applications before the USPTO for life-saving harm avoidance strategies, including novel V2X, AI, and 5G/6G algorithms.

 ISSUED UNITED STATES PATENTS and PUBLISHED APPLICATIONS (click number to see the full document or click here to download the zip file of Patents & Publications as of 8/01/22):

 V2X and Vehicle Localization by Local Map Exchange in 5G/6G - May 19, 2022

 Vehicles in traffic can avoid accidents by coordinated avoidance, but this requires that they know which vehicle has which wireless address.
 In this patent, each vehicle prepares a small map fragment by measuring angles between each pair of the surrounding cars.
 They exchange the geometrical data, and then one of them "merges" the fragments to create a full traffic map.

 Result: EACH VEHICLE KNOWS WHERE EACH OTHER VEHICLE IS POSITIONED.

 Vehicle Connectivity, V2X Communication, and 5G/6G Sidelink Messaging - May 12, 2022